How to Respond to a Recruiter Inquiry (Updated, 2019)

 Exciting as is to be approached by a potential new employer, it is not uncommon to realize soon after that it may simply not be quite as enticing a prospect as initially seemed the case.
 Don't fling that email into your recycle bin just yet though - the fact that you have been approached may still open doors further down the line.
 This is an important rule for good email etiquette.

 Chances are that this recruiter will have extensive contacts through their networking with other industry professionals - and may be able to help direct your resume towards alternative openings.
-One thing is certain, there's no point in not trying!
+One thing is certain, there's no point in not trying, you never know.

 Thank you very much for considering me for the (Vacancy Name) position.